SenseLogic/ATLAS/README.md

 ## Description

 This plugin emulates Notion's behavior by allowing to :
-*   open and create parent notes from a link list the editing view;
+*   open and create parent notes from a breakcrumb list in the editing view;
 *   open the child notes from a link list in the editing view;
 *   reveal the current note from a button the editing view;
 *   create child notes from a button in the editing view and from an entry in the file contextual menu;